appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 <dd>

 Sets the maximum number of files that a user can select.
-By default, the property is set to `1`.
+The default value is `1`.
 </dd>

 ### Label